TX-2/TX-2.github.io/documentation.md

 ### TX-2 Users Handbook

-The handbook describes the system's insruction set, peripherals and some operational procedures and details (e.g. console controls and indicators).
-It also describes the system assembler, includes a listing of the customary set-up of the boot code in the A and B plugboards.
+The handbook describes the system's instruction set, peripherals and some operational procedures and details (e.g. console controls and indicators).
+It also describes the system assembler, includes a listing of the customary set-up of the boot code in the A and B plug boards.

 1. TX-2 Users Handbook Chapter 3 - Operation Code, August 1963.
    * [via bitsavers](http://www.bitsavers.org/pdf/mit/tx-2/TX-2_UserHandbook_ch3.pdf)